Jiangyiqun/COMP9331_Socket/lab5/Lab5.md

 ## Question 1: How do you expect the TCP flow and the UDP flow to behave if the capacity of the link is 5 Mbps ?

-- UDP will reach it max speed which is 4M
+- UDP will reach it max speed which is about 4M
-- TCP will use the remained capacity which is 1M
+- TCP will use the remained capacity which is about 1M

 ## Question 2: Why does one flow achieve higher throughput than the other?
 Try to explain what mechanisms force the two flows to stabilise to the observed throughput.
 - because UDP does not have a flow control, it will always try to deleivery files in its maximun speed.